-In 2021, I was tasked to redesign these maps and update them with a new set of data.
-We started by doing a heuristic evaluation of the 2016 maps and interviewing the real users & stakeholders.
+I started by doing a heuristic evaluation of the existing maps and interviewing the real users & stakeholders.

 Wireframe & prototypes